 “Wish is about action,” Lord Darzi of Denham, chairman for the Institute of Global Health Innovation at Imperial College London and executive chair of Wish said.
 “This Summit will look at ideas which are evidence-based, scalable, and sustainable — often ideas which have already been implemented somewhere in the world — and work out how to implement them far more widely.
 The Summit will be based on the concept that radical innovation is needed to meet the world’s health challenges, and that this requires more collaboration between those bodies and individuals that are in a position to make a difference.
 I hope that in time this annual event will become the Davos of health care.”

 The Summit’s working groups will focus on eight themes — obesity, mental health, integrated and accountable care, end-of-life, road traffic accidents, empowering patients, antimacrobial resistance and big data.

-According to organisers, WISH’s objectives highlight Qatar’s growing role as an emerging centre for health-care innovation.
-“Through WISH, Qatar Foundation aims to create tangible and long-lasting solutions in health-care advocacy, policy, research and delivery,” they said.
-“In keeping with this objective, the Summit has been designed to build a network of health experts and to facilitate an interdisciplinary approach, as well as best practices that can transform health-care policies and systems globally.”
+“Through Wish, Qatar Foundation aims to create tangible and long-lasting solutions in health care advocacy, policy, research and delivery,” a statement said.
+“In keeping with this objective, the Summit has been designed to build a network of health experts and to facilitate an interdisciplinary approach, as well as best practices that can transform health care policies and systems globally.”

 Source: Gulf News